 As Jani-King International’s Vice President of Corporate Operations, Scott Borland, recently commented, “[I]n the past if it looked good and it smelled good, then it was clean. … Looking good and smelling good is not going to confirm the efficacy of programs going forward.
 It’s going to take some testing.”

 Consumers may feel comfort in visible evidence of cleanliness, but there’s enough misinformation being spread today that it’s also important to provide some evidence that your solutions are working.
 This is where visible clean and communication can be a powerful combination.

 Some companies, such as Jani-King are trying ATP swab testing.
 Long-used in healthcare, this simple testing method provides clear evidence that organic matter is being removed from cleaned surfaces.

-Whiz, an autonomous vacuum sweeper developed and distributed in partnership with Brain OS and ICE Robotics, features Whiz Connect, a cloud-based dashboard that provides operators detailed data on runtime, coverage distance, and robot assists at a given location.
+Whiz, a commercial robot vacuum developed in partnership with Brain OS and ICE Robotics, features Whiz Connect, a cloud-based dashboard that provides operators detailed data on runtime, coverage distance, and robot assists at a given location.
 Through this dashboard, operators can provide cleaning reports that clearly communicate the effectiveness of an automated cleaning strategy.

 Communicate your Brand's Approach to Clean

 Making clean a part of your brand has never been more valuable than it is now, when consumers are actively looking toward brands for clear communication and guidance.
 A study conducted by marketing firm Berlin Cameron and market research firm Persky found that nearly half of surveyed Millennials want communication from their preferred brands during the COVID-19 pandemic and 36% believe brands should communicate more than usual.
 They want that communication to reflect how brands are helping during the pandemic.